diniftryn/next-bms/README.md

-This app was developed with Next.js, TypScript, Tailwind CSS, shadcnUI and MongoDB.
+This app was developed with Next.js, TypeScript, Tailwind CSS, shadcnUI and MongoDB.

 ## Booking Management System